Emilien-T/Emilien-T/README.md

 Chinese - Intermediate (HSK 3 level) <br>
 # Some Repositories 👀
 ## Game Development Projects: 🎮
-- [Yggdrowsil - Ubisoft Game Labs 2024](https://github.com/Emilien-T/GameLabs2024) : Game submitted to the Ubisoft GameLabs competition, about the
+- [Yggdrowsil - Ubisoft Game Labs 2024](https://github.com/Emilien-T/GameLabs2024) : Game submitted to the **Ubisoft GameLabs competition**, worked in a team of 8, with a team of 4 programmers.
+I was responsible for the **multiplayer architecture** in Unity using Unity's Netcode for Gameobjects.
+I developped the **Lobby system** to that players can connect to each other using symboles for a accessible system.
+I also worked on the **replication** so that each player sees the same game and see each other using abilities, dash, select levels ect.
+Finally I was in charge of **leading** the programmer team so that we are coordinated and that everyone has work to do and merging our work correctly.
 - [Wizard Handz - McGameJam 2025](https://github.com/CRook99/McGameJam2025)
 - [Brazen Bull - McGameJam 2024](https://github.com/EzNoGame/McGill-Game-Jam-2024)
 - [Mega Melee Madness - IN PROGRESS](https://github.com/Emilien-T/MMM-unity)